portworx/px-docs/systemd.md

    -t 06670ede-70af-11e6-beb9-0242fc110003 -a -f
 ```

-Once you create an image with this `systemd` unit file, be sure to enable this unit by running:
+Once you create systemd unit file, be sure to enable this unit by running:

 ```
 systemctl daemon-reload

 systemctl enable px-enterprise
 ```